lab-SCHC/lab-SCHC.github.io/README.md

 addressed from the client application.

-It enriches the most constrained LPWAN devices with the ability to use the TCP/IP stack, improves functionality and energy performance, and enables end-to-end security support. **!?**
+It enriches the most constrained LPWAN devices with the ability to use the TCP/IP stack, improves functionality and energy performance. end-to-end security support.